Botanical Name: Schlumbergera truncata

 Thanksgiving Cactus is a member of the Cactaceae family.
 Schlumbergera truncata is the parent of many hybrid Schlumbergeras.
 In its native habitat, this rain forest cactus is epiphytic, making its home on trees.

-Flat stem segments are long and narrow and connected by a mid-rib.
+Thanksgiving cacti have toothed stem segments that are long and narrow, connected by a mid-rib.
 Its deeply indented stems look like crab claws, giving it a second common name, Crab Cactus.

 In late fall, this tropical cactus bears big, beautiful flowers, which may be red, pink, peach, orange, white, or bicolored.